kushalpendse/Bank_website/README.md

-# BasicBankWebsite-MoneyHeistThemed
+This is a website where there is no login page, no registration page.
+Just have a visit and transfer money to the mentioned users.
-This is a basic banking system website which is money heist themed.
+This was a task done, for the Sparks Foundation.